mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Evaluation

-\textbf{Comparative methods.} $(i)$ \textit{Baseline-I} \cite{zhao20213d}: a SOTA point cloud-based drone localization system using single-chip mmWave radar, which is a ground localization system. $(ii)$ \textit{Baseline-II} \cite{falanga2020dynamic}: a SOTA single event camera-based drone ground localization system applies to drones with known geometries. \TMCrevise{The original method for onboard obstacle localization lacks public code.
-We implement its monocular 3D localization module for\textit{ ground-based} drone localization, excluding ego-motion compensation for noise reduction.} $(iii)$ \textit{Baseline-III} \cite{falanga2020dynamic}: a SOTA dual event camera-based drone localization system. \TMCrevise{The original method uses onboard stereo event cameras for obstacle localization, but its code is unavailable.
-We implement its stereo 3D location estimation module, excluding ego-motion compensation, for \textit{ground-based} drone localization.} $(iii)$ \textit{Baseline-IV} \cite{shuai2021millieye}: a SOTA deep learning-based object localization system utilizes monocular images and mmWave point clouds as input, harnessing the complementary information from both the radar and camera.
-We pre-train neural networks and apply a Kalman Filter to adapt original method for \textit{ground-based} 3D drone localization.

-\revise{ \textbf{Evaluation metrics.} mmE-Loc provides continuous, low-latency location estimates, ensuring accurate and responsive drone localization.
+\textbf{Comparative methods.} We re-implement and adapt the following state-of-the-art (SOTA) algorithms to our experimental setup for fair comparison: $(i)$ \textbf{mDrone} \cite{zhao20213d}: a SOTA point-cloud-based drone localization system using single-chip mmWave radar, originally designed for ground localization.
+We adjusted its parameters for our radar configuration and ground-based testing.
+This method is chosen as a baseline to validate the effectiveness of using an event camera for 2D spatial calibration of the mmWave radar and its contribution to improving localization accuracy. $(ii)$ \textbf{EventDodge-S} \cite{falanga2020dynamic}: a SOTA \textbf{S}ingle event camera-based onboard obstacle localization system applies to obstacles with known geometries.
+Since the original code is not publicly available, we re-implemented its monocular 3D localization module and adapted it for \textit{ground-based} drone localization, excluding ego-motion compensation for noise reduction. $(iii)$ \textbf{EventDodge-D} \cite{falanga2020dynamic}: a SOTA \textbf{D}ual event camera-based onboard obstacle localization system.
+The original method uses onboard stereo event cameras for obstacle localization, but its code is unavailable.
+We implement its stereo 3D location estimation module, excluding ego-motion compensation, for \textit{ground-based} drone localization.
+These two methods are chosen as baselines to validate the effectiveness of introducing the mmWave radar for providing depth information to the event camera and to assess its contribution to the overall localization accuracy. $(iv)$ \textbf{milliEye} \cite{shuai2021millieye}: a deep learning-based multimodal localization system that integrates monocular images and mmWave point clouds.
+We pre-trained the neural networks following the original design and incorporated a Kalman Filter to adapt the method for 3D \textit{ground-based} drone localization.
+This method is selected as a baseline to demonstrate the significance of upgrading the frame camera to an event camera, showing that this upgrade leads to substantial improvements in both localization accuracy and latency. } \revise{ \textbf{Evaluation metrics.} mmE-Loc provides continuous, low-latency location estimates, ensuring accurate and responsive drone localization.
 Similar to related works, we evaluate location estimation error in meters and processing latency in milliseconds, facilitating direct comparison with existing methods in terms of both accuracy and efficiency. }